pATHS TO INCLUSION

 In a mixed ability group experience some of the participants will meet their peers whom they may have not been in contact with earlier.
 Therefore it’s important to prepare them for the topic of disability in youth activities.
 There can be a lot of insecurities in the room.
 Young people with disabilities who experience discrimination and exclusion in everyday life may worry that this will also happen during the project.
 Some young people with disabilities may lack knowledge or understanding of the needs of people with impairments different from their own.

-It is very helpful for the group to set ground rules they discuss and agree on, based on mutual respect.
+It is very helpful for the group to set ground rules (group agreement) they discuss and agree on, based on mutual respect.
 These rules should not necessarily be disability related, on the contrary they should cover the needs and sensitivities of all.
 Make it visible that, as the facilitators or the organisers, you are also signatory of these ground rules decided.
-These guiding questions might help to start the discussions and set the common rules;
+It is generally nice to ask the participants to put an actual symbolic signature on the agreement.
+Following guiding questions might help to start the discussions and set the common rules;

 -What do you need to feel comfortable in this group?